ZovoTools

 Google Fonts is a library of over 1,500 open-source font families that are free to use in any project, commercial or personal.
 The fonts are served from Google's CDN, which provides fast global delivery with aggressive caching.
 When you use a font pair from this tool, the generated CSS includes the Google Fonts import URL that loads only the specific weights you need, minimizing the performance impact on your pages.

 All font files served by Google Fonts use the WOFF2 format, which offers the best compression ratio among web font formats.
-Modern browsers support WOFF2 natively, so there is no need to provide fallback formats.
+Modern browsers support WOFF2 natively, so there is no provide fallback formats.
 The CSS generated by this tool includes appropriate fallback font stacks, ensuring text remains readable even before custom fonts finish loading or if they fail to load entirely.

 The Font Pair Generator processes your inputs in real time using JavaScript running directly in your browser.
 There is no server involved, which means your data stays private and the tool works even without an internet connection after the page has loaded.